 What are the Cons of Testing my App within the Userlytics Mobile App?

-- Onboarding experience is much more complicated for participants due to native technical limitations (that Userlytics cannot control)
+- Onboarding experience is more complicated for participants due to native technical limitations (that Userlytics cannot control)

 App in-browser testing refers to a technology that runs a virtual machine simulating a real mobile device.
-The technology uses a real Android version of a mobile app, but without real hardware, meaning there’s no mobile phone being used during the test.
+The technology uses a real Android version of a mobile app, but without real hardware, meaning there’s no mobile phone being used during the study.
 The screen can be customized to select specific mobile devices or brands.

 During the testing process, your participants will see a demo of your app, website or prototype on their computer screens.